Volshebnik23/AICP/README.md

-# AICP — Agent Interaction Content Protocol
+# AICP - Agent Interaction Content Protocol

-“An open content-layer protocol for agent-to-agent interaction with enforceable policies.”
+An open content-layer protocol for agent-to-agent interaction with enforceable policies.

 AICP is a practical, implementable protocol repo for teams building multi-agent platforms.